adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 **#12 "But website X does it, so we should do it"** Sometimes website X does things, sometimes those things are ill-advised.
 Take this opportunity to do it better.

-## Isn't this our challenge?

-The web has been designed so that anyone with an Internet connection and a browser can access your content/application.
-That's the essence of the web &mdash; that's a huge part of the web's success.

-Design for everyone.
-Legislate for all kinds of devices, screen sizes, capabilities, people with different abilities and interaction preferences. **Isn't this just the challenge we face as designers and engineers?**
+Why not design for everyone?
+Why not legislate for all kinds of devices, screen sizes, capabilities, people with different abilities and interaction preferences? **Isn't this *the* challenge?**